Digusil/kernel_regression_matlab/README.md

 A tiny functions collection to do some machine learning research on multidimensional datasets based on kernel regression.

+## Why another regression system

+Regression systems are useable tools to analyse datasets which conludes inputs and targets.
+Some of these kind of machine learning systems are based on hypothesis.
+The sucess is bounded to the qualitiy of the hypothesis.
+Often it is practical to define a specific hypothesis function with particular features, so that the dataset can be analysed on this features.
+In other cases the regression modell should fit the dataset as good as possible.
+In this case the hypothesis should *only* fit the data.
+An automaticly generated hypothesis is useable, if no special features are needed.

 ## What does my kernel_regression

 Kernel Regression is a nonparametric regression concept that produces its own hypothesis.
 The given feature tuples {x, y} will be used to generate the hypothesis.
 A kernel function K(u) evaluates the significance of the several feature points.
 The hypothesis will be calculated based on the Nadaraya-Watson-Estimator-Concept m_i = sum(y_j Kh(u_ij))/sum(Kh(u_ij)).
 As cost function the mean-squared-error (MSE) is implemented.